 “All these new people have no experience in politics, and all of a sudden they’re catapulted.
 You want people who are experienced in politics when we’re talking about maybe a military strike on Iran.”

 Linde also predicted that the revolutions now destabilizing neighboring Arab countries “are going to be the main thing facing Israel next year.”

 On the street, Israelis aren’t talking about Iran and the Arab Spring as much as socio-economic issues, especially housing prices, and mandatory national service for haredim and Israeli Arabs.
 The Israeli-Arab conflict — what Israelis call “defense and foreign affairs” — is always going to be important, but most Israelis don’t see much hope for a breakthrough any time soon, even self-declared doves.

 “I have always been a supporter of the two-state solution since 1967, since I was a very, very young person.
 I am a leftist in my ideology,” said Diskin.

 “My dream is we can go to wherever we want in Eretz Yisrael, we can live in Nablus and they can live in Jerusalem.
 But the reality is I cannot go to Ramallah, a 15-minute drive, because if I go there I can be killed.
 [Palestinians] can come here no problem.
 They can come to our beaches [for example], but I cannot go to a restaurant even in Bethlehem.
 So it’s very nice to have dreams, but I see reality,” Diskin continued.

 “This is the most moderate Palestinian leadership ever, but they are not ready to come to the table.
 Maybe they don’t have the guts, maybe they don’t have the ability, maybe they are not ready to give up the big dream of eliminating Israel from the map.” n

-Sue Barnett, j. copy editor, is on an American Jewish Press Association trip in Israel.
+Sue Barnett, J. senior editor, was on an American Jewish Press Association trip in Israel.